abananaj/notion-google-task-sync/README.md

-# Google Tasks → Notion Sync
+# Google Tasks ↔️ Notion Sync

-One-way sync from Google Tasks to Notion.
+**Bidirectional sync** between Google Tasks and Notion.
 Runs every 15 minutes.

+## How It Works

+- Compares timestamps (`googleTask.updated` vs `notionTask.last_edited_time`)
+- **Most recent change wins** - syncs in the appropriate direction
+- Changes on either platform are reflected on the other

 ## Quick Start